-- 10-1.
-Expand the diversity of individuals contributing to Town decision-making and operations. - 10-2.
-Continue the Town's focus on promoting excellence in governance standards and practices. - 10-3.
-Continue to support municipal departments in providing outstanding public services. - 10-4.
-Continue to collaborate with local and regional entities to achieve mutually beneficial outcomes.
+10-1.
+The diversity of individuals contributing to Town decisionmaking and operations will be expanded.

+10-2.
+The Town's focus on promoting excellence in governance standards and practices will be continued.

+10-3.
+Municipal departments will be supported in providing outstanding public services.

+10-4.
+The Town will continue to collaborate with local and regional entities including Dartmouth College and Dartmouth Hitchcock Medical Center to achieve mutually beneficial outcomes.